Artificial Intelligence (AI)

 Students are allowed to use generative AI such as ChatGPT, Dall-E 2, CoPilot) on assignments in this course if instructor permission is obtained in advance.
 Unless given permission to use those tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.

-You may want to identify in detail what type of AI tools can be used and when students can use AI:
+Note for further transparent communication to your students: You may want to identify in detail what type of AI tools can be used and when students can use AI:

 - Assistive AI Use